 2. They measure obsessively.
 Every pilot has a baseline, a target metric, and a deadline.
 “It feels faster” isn’t evidence.
 “Time-to-first-shortlist dropped from 5 days to 4 hours” is.

 3. They pair AI adoption with transparency.
 The candidate trust problem is real.
-Leaders who communicate openly about AI use - what it does, what it doesn’t, and where humans decide - build stronger employer brands and attract better talent.
+Practitioners who communicate openly about AI use - what it does, what it doesn’t, and where humans decide - build stronger employer brands and attract better talent.

-There’s a widening gap between US and European adoption that TA leaders managing global teams should understand.
+There’s a widening gap between US and European adoption that TA professionals managing global hiring should understand.
 Only 36% of European organizations regularly use AI, compared to 76% in the US, per McKinsey’s 2025 HR Monitor.
 And just 21% of European employees have received generative AI training versus 45% in the US.
 If you’re hiring globally, your AI maturity roadmap needs to account for regional differences in both regulation and readiness.

 AI Adoption Gap: US vs. Europe (2026) 76% 36% Regular AI Use 45% 21% Received AI Training United States Europe Source: McKinsey, 2025 HR Monitor